 Tina Samara enters her second season leading the Badgers in 2014-15 after being named the seventh head coach in Wisconsin women's tennis on June 17, 2013.
 Samara begins her seventh season as a head coach overall after previous stops at Louisiana-Lafayette and West Virginia.

-"We're pleased to add Tina to our staff," Alvarez said.
+"We're pleased to add Tina to our staff," UW athletics director Barry Alvarez said upon hiring Samara.
 "I was impressed with her background and her intensity.
 I like the fact that she's developed her own program.
 She has a vision and ideas to move this program forward."